litestar-org/litestar/docs/usage/2-route-handlers/1-http-route-handlers.md

 You can use both sync and async functions as the base for route handler functions, but which should you use? and when?

-If your route handler needs to perform an I/O operation (read or write data from or to a service / db etc.), he most performant solution within the scope of an ASGI application, including Starlite, is going to be by using an async solution for this purpose.
+If your route handler needs to perform an I/O operation (read or write data from or to a service / db etc.), the most performant solution within the scope of an ASGI application, including Starlite, is going to be by using an async solution for this purpose.